thiagofb84jp/rest-assured/CursoRest/src/main/resources/02 - caso-testes/produtos/GET.md

     - **Produto 1**
         - `id`: 1
         - `title`: "Essence Mascara Lash Princess"
-        - `description`: "The Essence Mascara Lash Princess is a popular mascara known for its volumizing and lengthening effects.
-Achieve dramatic lashes with this long-lasting and cruelty-free formula."
+        - `description`: "The Essence Mascara Lash Princess is a popular mascara known for its volumizing..."
         - `category`: "beauty"
         - `price`: 9.99
         - `discountPercentage`: 7.17